lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/README.md

-## Roadmap of the day

-- normalement pas 10 lignes par méthode .. trouver le bon choix
-- 2nd plus costaud
-- 2 d’apres => améliorer la lisibilité == refacto (réfléchir a ce que la personne a fait)

 #### `01-Enumerable`

 - The important challenge of the day.
-It may take you nearly all morning.
+It may take you the all morning.
-- The idea is a bit the same as your first challenge "Experiment methods". **Here you have to find the right iterator to perform some treatment on an array, and learn how this iterator works**, each one is different.
-If each of your methods has 10 lines of code, that means there's something wrong!
+- The objective here is similar as in your first challenge "Experiment methods". **You have to find the right iterator to perform the right operation on an array, and learn how this iterator works**.
+Tips: if you pick the right method, no need to write 10 lines of code for each solution!

 #### `02-About-blocks`

-A difficult challenge where you have to code a method using a block that generates HTML strings.
-Don't panic with the syntax of the method we give you with the default argument `tag(tag_name, attr = nil)`.
-Read all the challenge to understand what this syntax means (it's not complicated).
+A difficult challenge where you have to code a method that generates HTML strings.
+This method is different from the ones you've already coded as it can be passed a block of code.
+We've added extra difficuty in the challenge introducing a  default value for the second argument `tag(tag_name, attr = nil)`.Don't panic with this syntax and read all the challenge carefully.

 #### `03-Beautify-my-code` and `04-Cleaning-your-mess`

 The first challenge is here to teach you that **readibility** matters.
 Try to make your code **readable** to others.
-Pick good names for your variables, use intermediate variables when it makes your code more understandable.
-The second challenge is here to make you refactor some bad code (inherited from a poor developper).
+Pick good names for your variables & methods, use intermediate variables when it makes your code more readable.
+The second challenge is here to make you refactor some bad code (that some poor developper gave you).
 Enhance it, DRY it, make it readable and beautiful!

 #### `05-Louchebem`

-Code a Louchebem translator (it's an French slang).
-Go step-by-step, start simply with a word translator.
-And then try to handle longer texts and enhance your translator.
+Code a Louchebem translator (the Louchebem is a French slang).
+Go step-by-step, start simply with a word translator and then try to handle longer texts and enhance your translator.